18F/18f.gsa.gov/_posts/2016-07-07-when-a-micropurchase-doesnt-work-out-we-try-to-learn-from-it.md

 - acquisition services
 - agile
 - how we work
-excerpt: "A few weeks ago, the 18F acquisitions team ran a public micro-purchase auction to find a vendor to develop a small new feature for 18F's cloud.gov, and for the first time after several successful micro-purchases for other products, the contracted vendor didn’t deliver the code on time.
+excerpt: "Two months ago, the 18F acquisitions team ran a public micro-purchase auction to find a vendor to develop a small new feature for 18F's cloud.gov, and for the first time after several successful micro-purchases for other products, the contracted vendor didn’t deliver the code on time.
 This was very interesting to us we’re early in the life of the micro-purchase platform, and we believe that failure is a great way to learn.
 In the spirit of experimentation and sharing our lessons, here’s how we went about analyzing this, and here’s what we learned."
-description: "A few weeks ago, the 18F acquisitions team ran a public micro-purchase auction to find a vendor to develop a small new feature for 18F's cloud.gov, and for the first time after several successful micro-purchases for other products, the contracted vendor didn’t deliver the code on time.
+description: "Two months ago, the 18F acquisitions team ran a public micro-purchase auction to find a vendor to develop a small new feature for 18F's cloud.gov, and for the first time after several successful micro-purchases for other products, the contracted vendor didn’t deliver the code on time.
 This was very interesting to us we’re early in the life of the micro-purchase platform, and we believe that failure is a great way to learn.
 In the spirit of experimentation and sharing our lessons, here’s how we went about analyzing this, and here’s what we learned."
 ---

-A few weeks ago, the 18F acquisitions team ran a public [micro-purchase auction](https://micropurchase.18f.gov/) to find a vendor to develop [a small new feature](https://micropurchase.18f.gov/auctions/24) for 18F's [cloud.gov](https://cloud.gov/), and for the first time after
+Two months ago, the 18F acquisitions team ran a public [micro-purchase auction](https://micropurchase.18f.gov/) to find a vendor to develop [a small new feature](https://micropurchase.18f.gov/auctions/24) for 18F's [cloud.gov](https://cloud.gov/), and for the first time after